 Chicken fingers are a kid (and adult) favorite, at least at our house.
 As with all of our favorite foods, I’ve found healthier alternatives to the traditional versions as we’ve adopted a healthier diet.

 This particular recipe uses almond flour to create a grain-free, gluten-free chicken tender that tastes even better than “regular” versions (at least in my opinion).
 The honey mustard sauce is a simple addition loaded with brain healthy good fats.
-These are great on their own or topping a salad with some pecans and goat cheese (my favorite).
+These are great on their own, but can also be used for topping a salad with some strawberries, pecans, and goat cheese, using the honey mustard for the dressing (my favorite; here’s the recipe).

 If your family likes chicken fingers, give this healthier recipe a try!
 My kids love to dip these in homemade honey mustard sauce.